shield-9/wp-local-emoji/readme.txt

 == Description ==

-Emoji support of WordPress 4.2+ requires internet connection.
-But a lot of site
+Emoji support of WordPress 4.2+ requires internet connection to download image files from WordPress.org.
+In your business or educational network, however, you may not be able to use internet.

-### Notice
-* All of this plugin's feature is included in [OPcache Dashboard](http://wordpress.org/plugins/opcache/).
-  If we detected it is activated, this will be automatically deactivated to avoid conflict.
+With this plugin, *you are free from internet!!*

 ### License
 * Copyright (c) 2012-2014 [Daisuke Takahashi(Extend Wings)](https://www.extendwings.com/)